NVIDIA-AI-IOT/clip-distillation/README.md

 python3 compute_openclip_embeddings.py --help
 ```

 <a name="step-3"></a>

 ## Step 3 - Train the student CNN model to mimic the OpenCLIP model

+Now that we have the data to use for knowledge distillation, we can perform the distillation (student model training) by calling the ``distil_model_embeddings.py`` script as follows.

 ```bash
 python3 distil_model_embeddings.py \